 (6) Where, under the provisions of this section, an offence is deemed to continue, the person who committed the offence commits an additional offence against this Act on each day during which the offence is deemed to continue and is liable, upon conviction for such an additional offence, to the penalty provided for an offence against this Part.

-[Section 49 inserted by No. 22 of 1974 s.
-12; amended by No. 50 of 2003 s.
+[Section 49 inserted: No. 22 of 1974 s.
+12; amended: No. 50 of 2003 s.
 65(2).]

 50. Orders and directions